 The BBA degree at Seidman College of Business requires one half of your program (sixty credit hours) be non-business courses.
 Some of these non-business hours are fulfilled with the computer, economics and statistics courses required in the business cognate.
 Because Grand Valley State University seeks to achieve its mission through a broad liberal arts education, a general education curriculum is required of all undergraduate students.
 This curriculum is designed to foster lifelong learning and informed citizenship.

 You have a wonderful array of languages from which to choose.
-They include many modern and current languages, such as French, Spanish, German, Chinese, Japanese, Polish, Russian, Latin, Greek, and Arabic.
-The International Business major and the Bachelor of Arts in Economics do require the study of a language, the other business majors do not.
+They include many modern and current languages, such as French, Spanish, German, Chinese, Japanese, Latin, Greek, and Arabic.
+The Bachelor of Arts in Economics does require the study of a language, the other business majors do not.